 Their beautiful two-story home was located at the corner of Shaw and Robin streets, right next door to Antioch Missionary Baptist Church.

-With that said, this story does not have the happiest of endings.
 According to a December 1923 article in The Houston Chronicle, Ned Jones was declared insane and committed to an asylum in 1921.
 The article gave no details regarding the situation and was primarily focused on Ned’s wife, Martha, who needed financial assistance to pay their mortgage due to his absence.
 The Houston Police superintendent, Tom C. Goodson, and the Houston city council agreed to assist her financially.

 For more information regarding the current state of Freedmen’s Town and the efforts to preserve what is left of it, check out https://houstonfreedmenstown.org/.